ben-yeung/nft-vision-discord/README.md

 - Due note that using the OpenSea API can become rate limited without an API Key.
 See more here on requesting a free key [OpenSea Docs](https://docs.opensea.io/reference/request-an-api-key)
 - The eth and gas commands utilize Etherscan's API endpoint to fetch details.
 See more on getting a key here [Etherscan API Docs](https://docs.etherscan.io/)
 - ETH conversion is dependent on CoinGecko's API.
 See more here [CoinGecko Docs](https://www.coingecko.com/en/api/documentation)
-- Rank Rarity scoring is close/comparable to many other rarity sites such as RaritySniffer or NFTNerds.
+- Rank Rarity scoring is close/comparable to many other rarity sites such as RaritySniffer or NFTNerds by using normalized frequencies of traits.
+Trait count weighting is also considered as a separate rank.
 - For index-advanced.js I query Etherscan using web3.js on my own Geth light node.
 Provider options include great services such as Alchemy or Infura but due note that free plans for these providers will likely not be enough when indexing large collections frequently.
+- In addition you will also need an IPFS gateway to be able to parse the metadata if given an IPFS hash via the tokenURI call.
+This bot currently uses a private gateway but provider options include services such as Pinata.

 ## 🛠 Dependencies Include: